BakkerGames/GRIF/DAGS/SYNTAX.md

 @exec(value)

 >Executes the script specified by "value".
+The value should be quoted.

 @script(key)